 Deadly violence rocks Afghanistan as campaign season ends

-KANDAHAR: Candidates in Afghanistan's presidential election pushed their messages for the last time Wednesday (Wed 25) as campaigning for weekend polls wrapped up amid deadly violence.
+KANDAHAR: Candidates in Afghanistan's presidential election pushed their messages for the last time on Wednesday (Sep 25) as campaigning for weekend polls wrapped up amid deadly violence.

 The bloodshed that has marred the election since day one showed no sign of abating, with fresh blasts targeting the campaign offices of President Ashraf Ghani, including one late Tuesday that killed a local journalist.